Oil on masonite panel

 Art © Figge Art Museum, successors to the Estate of Nan Wood Graham/Licensed by VAGA, New York, NY

 Purchase from the J. H. Wade Fund 2002.2

 One of the last paintings Wood created before his untimely death from liver cancer, January has a decidedly nostalgic cast.
 According to the artist, the painting was "deeply rooted in the memories of my early childhood on an Iowa farm. . . . it is a land of plenty here which seems to rest, rather than suffer, under the cold."
-Signs of activity infiltrate the otherwise dormant scene: raccoon tracks at left, rabbit tracks at right.
-Wood’s composition weds these incidental details with abstract design, most notably through the rhythmically geometric array of snow-laden corn shocks that seem to recede infinitely into the distance.
+One sign of activity, in the form of rabbit tracks, infiltrates the otherwise dormant scene.
+Wood’s composition teems with abstract design, most notably through the rhythmically geometric array of snow-laden corn shocks that seem to recede infinitely into the distance.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.